RSS

 Where can I donate these items locally to make a meaningful impact?

-Here are some local places who woud gladly accept your gently used items:
+Here are some local places who would gladly accept your gently used items:

-Into the Music – 204.287.8279 - They pay cash for quality used LPs, CDs, Music DVDs, Music books, Cassette tapes, Music Memorabilia
+Into the Music – 204.287.8279 - They pay cash for quality used LPs, CDs, Music DVDs, Music books, Cassette tapes and Music Memorabilia.

-Centre Flavie-Laurent – 204.231.9513 - Mattresses, Box springs, Bed-frames, Bedding, Dressers, Cribs & Baby Accessories, Kitchen Tables & Chairs, Sofas & living Room Chairs, Dishes & Cutlery, Pots & Pans, Washers, Dryers, Freezers, Stoves, Books - will give tax receipts for some things.
+Centre Flavie-Laurent – 204.231.9513 - Mattresses, Box springs, Bed-frames, Bedding, Dressers, Cribs & Baby Accessories, Kitchen Tables & Chairs, Sofas & living Room Chairs, Dishes & Cutlery, Pots & Pans, Washers, Dryers, Freezers, Stoves, Books.

 Arts Junktion – 204.942.5865 - Art supplies, Leather, Beads, Jewelry, Board games, Trophies, Magnets (HUGE list of things to donate on website!)

-Teen Challenge – 1-800.632.6095 - Now have thrift stores!
-Long list of items they will NOT take, so be sure to check it.
-Also, donate your Car! (working or not, tax receipt provided)
+Teen Challenge – 1-800.632.6095 - Long list of items they will NOT take, so be sure to check the link.
+You can donate your Car - working or not, a tax receipt is provided.

 Oyate Tipi Cumini Yape – 204.589.2218 - Furniture mainly, they will pick-up!

-Apple – Trade-in old phones or recycle.
-Does not have to be apple.
-Check your local computer store for recycle options for your old desktops/laptops.
+Apple – Trade-in or recycle old phones.
+Does not have to be apple products.
+Check your local computer store for recycling options for your old desktops/laptops.

 Happy sorting!